 There are few better investments than a college degree.
 A 2013 College Board report found that college graduates earn about $20,000 more annually than their peers with high school diplomas.
-Earning a bachelor’s degree isn’t as simple as just deciding to attend college, though.
+However, earning a bachelor’s degree isn’t as simple as just deciding to attend college.
 Prohibitive tuition costs, complicated financing procedures, and extensive admissions requirements limit the accessibility of degree programs across the country.
 Thankfully, aspiring college students have a powerful ally in their corner: college access programs like Reality Changers.

-We recently spoke with a few experts on the benefits of such programs and why they’re so crucial for the academic community at large.
+We recently spoke with a few experts on the benefits of such programs and why they’re so crucial for the academic community.
 Here are just a few ways community access programs enrich the lives of students everywhere:

 “Underrepresented students are very unlikely to have role models who are college graduates other than their teachers,” says Felice Douglas of College Momentum Academy.
 “As a result, less than 11% of low-income first-generation college students graduate with a bachelor’s degree within six years.
 Many college access programs provide mentors to show those students how to not only get into college but also to graduate successfully.”

 Financial aid programs, grants, and scholarships make expensive tuition costs easier to bear.
-If a student is unaware of these options, though, they often assume college is too expensive and out of reach for their families.
+If students are unaware of these options, they often assume college is too costly and out of reach for their families.
 College access programs dispel myths about the price tag of a college degree, encouraging students of all financial backgrounds to pursue their goals without taking on crippling debt.

 Caroline Glynn Neal of the Denver Scholarship Foundation agrees.
 “College access programs provide critical support to students – particularly low-to-moderate income, first-generation college-going students who face financial, academic, and social barriers to successfully navigating college admissions, financial aid, and postsecondary coursework.”

-Once students realize the possibilities, college access programs help give them an academic boost.
-“CAPs help students plan a curriculum to make them more competitive, says Ma.
-“For example, high schools in California require just 1 year of a foreign language.
+Once students realize the possibilities, college access programs help boost their academic performance.
+“CAPs help students plan a curriculum to make them more competitive [in the admissions process]”, says Ma.
+“For example, high schools in California require just one year of a foreign language.
 However, colleges want to see more than that.
-In this case, the student will get recommendations to study a language for at least 3 years to make them more competitive.”
+In this case, the student will get recommendations to study a language for at least three years to make them more competitive.”

-While this kind of guidance might be traditionally provided by school counselors, college access programs fill in when overworked advisors struggle to get face time with students.
-“The American School Counselor Association recommends a 250 to 1 student to school counselor ratio,” says Douglas.
-“At many schools that serve low-income communities, the ratios are 800 to 1 or higher.”
+Traditionally, school counselors might provide this kind of guidance, but college access programs fill in when overworked advisors struggle to get face time with students.
+“The American School Counselor Association recommends a 250 to one student-to-school counselor ratio,” says Douglas.
+“At many schools that serve low-income communities, the ratios are 800 to one or higher.”

 For first-generation college students, the impact is even greater.
 Students with academic success at the university level may be more inclined to motivate their siblings, cousins, and friends to apply to college.
 Their own children will be more likely to attend college in the future.
 A single admission letter can trigger a community-wide domino effect.